silksmith/silksmith/README.md

 ####JS - Closure Compiler conform
 The JS sources in silksmith are JavaScript sources that will be "compiled" by the Google's Closure Compiler and come with valid [JSDoc annotations](https://developers.google.com/closure/compiler/docs/js-for-compiler) and ```goog.provide("my.Class")``` and ```goog.require("your.Class")``` calls.
 ####Externs
-Externs are part of the part of the Closure Compiler minification process.
+Externs are part of the Closure Compiler minification process.
 They describe the interface how to interact with precompiled libraries.
 During the "compile" process the compiler will check if you call for example jQuery in the right way.
+####SCSS
+Silksmith also supports SASS with SCSS syntax.
+Packages that provide scss sources will automatically be in the SASS *include_path*
 ##Setup
 See this sample app to get started https://github.com/silksmith/sample-app